If you’re planning to travel to the US for a holiday, you have to have the relevant permission from US authorities to enter the country.

 The B-1 business visa will cover you if you are travelling to the United States to temporarily engage in business activities, such as attending a conference or seminar, or other legitimate activities of a commercial or professional nature.
 The B-1 visa will not allow for gainful employment or productive activity such as operating a business.

 If you are looking to combine business and tourism while in the US, you should look at the B1/B2 visa.
 At your visa interview, you should expect to be questioned about your plans and you will need to detail both business and leisure aspects.
-Note that if you secure a B2 visa on the basis of vacationing in the US with no intention to carry out business-related activity, you would be in breach of your visa conditions if you do during your stay carry out such activity, for exmaple, attending a business conference.
+Note that if you secure a B2 visa on the basis of vacationing in the US with no intention to carry out business-related activity, you would be in breach of your visa conditions if you do during your stay carry out such activity, for example, attending a business conference.
 It’s a matter of thinking ahead and ensuring your application covers your full planned activity.

 Beware Border Control!

-Need assistance?
+Need Assistance?

 If you have questions on the Visa Waiver Program, please contact us.